Factorized Fusion Shrinkage for Dynamic Relational Data: Computation

 where now the SMF family is defined as:

-The variational family defined in Equation~\eqref{eq:SMF_joint} allows for updating $q(\eta_{it})$, $q(\lambda^2_{it})$, and $q(\sigma_{0i} ^{2})$ in the inverse-Gamma conjugate family.
+The variational family defined in equation~\eqref{eq:SMF_joint} allows for updating $q(\eta_{it})$, $q(\lambda^2_{it})$, and $q(\sigma_{0i} ^{2})$ in the inverse-Gamma conjugate family.
 Furthermore, $q(\+\tau)$ can be updated with a closed-form expression when the recommended half-Cauchy or Gamma prior is used.
-For likelihoods that are Gaussian or Bernoulli, updating $q(\beta)$ and $q(\+\theta_{i\cdot})$ can be efficiently obtained through a message-passing framework.
+For likelihoods that are Gaussian or binary, updating $q(\beta)$ and $q(\+\theta_{i\cdot})$ can be efficiently obtained through a message-passing framework.
 The derivations for these updates are provided in Section~\ref{sec:CAVI} of the supplementary material for completeness.

-When applying CAVI algorithms to models with sparsity structures, the final accuracy depends heavily on the order of component-wise updating.
+{ When applying a CAVI algorithm to models with sparsity structures, the final accuracy depends heavily on the order of component-wise updating.
 Updating in a naive cyclical manner can lead to error accumulation, as noted in \cite{huang2016variational}.
 To prevent this, \cite{ray2021variational} proposed a prioritized updating approach for sparse regression.
-In our algorithm, we partition the subject-related components into different blocks based on the subject index, ${q(\+\theta_{i\cdot}),q(\sigma_{0i}),q(\+\lambda_{i\cdot}),q(\tau_i),q(\+\eta_{i\cdot})}, {i \in [n+p]}$, to avoid error accumulation.
+Inspired by their approach, we partition the subject-related components into different blocks based on the subject index, ${q(\+\theta_{i\cdot}),q(\sigma_{0i}),q(\+\lambda_{i\cdot}),q(\tau_i),q(\+\eta_{i\cdot})}, {i \in [n+p]}$, to avoid error accumulation.
 We update each block ${q(\+\theta_{i\cdot}),q(\sigma_{0i}),q(\+\lambda_{i\cdot}),q(\tau_i),q(\+\eta_{i\cdot})}$ until convergence, and then move onto the next block.
 This block-wise updating strategy reduces cumulative error and converges quickly because the variational family~\eqref{eq:SMF_joint} captures temporal dependence.
-In Section~\ref{sec:convergence} of the supplement, we compare this algorithm with proximal gradient descent using an $\ell_1$ penalized objective function for each block (node fixed), and we extend the algorithm to tensor data in Section~\ref{sec:tensor_computation} of the supplement.
+In Section~\ref{sec:convergence} of the supplement, we compare this algorithm with proximal gradient descent using an $\ell_1$ penalized objective function for each block (node fixed), and we extend the algorithm to tensor data in Section~\ref{sec:tensor_computation} of the supplement. }